Some of the worst moments in Super Bowl history didn’t even happen on the field.

 The weekly media obligations are magnified as hundreds of journalists from around the world descend on the teams with many questions focused on the enormity of the game.
 No matter how hard the coaches try, weekly routines must be tweaked at the least, blown up at the worst.

 The requests and questions aren’t just reserved for the media.
 Reeves said coaches and players will suddenly hear from people that they haven’t heard from in years who will ask for tickets, which is yet another difference from the normal weeks.
-Some players will appoint someone to decide who gets tickets so that they don’t have to deal with saying “No.” There are also the myriad social engagements and other logistical issues that can take up time and create distractions.
+Some players will appoint someone to decide who gets tickets so that they don’t have to deal with saying “No.” There are also the myriad social engagements and other logistical issues that can take up time and create distractions during the run-up to the game.
 The week of the game, the team will be forced to live in strange hotel rooms and practice on strange fields and use strange locker rooms.
 More differences.